Tayphong043/teamcity-documentation/topics/branch-filter.md

 * `draft` — specifies whether draft pull requests are accepted.
 This parameter is in effect only for GitHub and GitLab.
 Supported values: `true` to accept **only** requests labeled as drafts; `false` to accept **only** non-draft requests.

 * `author` — allows you to filter pull (merge) requests by their authors.
 Note that the actual author of incoming changes may be different from a person who sent a request.
 Supported values: usernames.
+Currently not supported for Azure and Bitbucket Cloud repositories.

 * `github_role` — allows you to filter pull (merge) requests by author roles (relative to the repository organization).
 Supported values: `collaborator`, `contributor`, `member`, `owner`, `none` (not case-sensitive).